 1) Short-term: portable generators

 Let’s start with portable generators: a quick and easy power source for your home.
-These affordable machines, which average around $1,000 installed, typically run on either gasoline or diesel fuel.
+These affordable machines typically run on either gasoline or diesel fuel.
 To play it safe, budget at least $30 per day for fuel costs.

 Choosing the right size portable generator is important because it’s possible for them to overload.
 Overloads happen when you use more watts than your generator can handle, resulting in machine deterioration, fire, and possibly even an explosion.

-The bottom line: Portable generators for the home are suitable when you require immediate power to your critical loads with low upfront costs, but they require manual startup, set up time with each event, and incur ongoing fuel costs.
+The bottom line: Portable generators for the home are suitable when you require immediate power to your critical loads with low upfront costs, but they require manual startup, take time to turn on during an outage, and incur ongoing fuel costs.
+Another factor to consider is that many portable generators are quite noisy.

-Pad-mounted generators, also referred to as standby generators, are a permanent household fixture installed outside your home on a concrete pad.
-The size of generator you need depends on your home’s square footage.
-During an outage, pad-mounted generators power on automatically and continue running indefinitely, most often using your home’s natural gas.
+Standby generators, also known as pad-mount generators, are permanent household fixtures installed outside your home on a concrete pad.
+The unit size you need depends on your home’s square footage.
+During an outage, pad-mount generators power on automatically and continue running indefinitely, most often using your home’s natural gas or propane.

-Although they cost considerably more than portable models when you factor in installation — between $4,000 and $9,500 in the United States, their automatic operation and stress-free refueling provide peace of mind to homeowners in energy-inconsistent regions.
+Although they cost considerably more than portable models when you factor in installation, a standby generator’s automatic operation and stress-free refueling provide peace of mind to homeowners in energy-inconsistent regions.

 One of the cleanest energy solutions during an outage comes from solar power.
-However, the majority of household solar panel systems feed directly into the main power grid, meaning they stop working during an outage and won’t produce energy again until the utility starts up.
+However, most household solar panel systems feed directly into the main power grid, meaning they stop working during an outage and won’t produce energy again until the utility starts up.
+That’s why you’d still need to combine your solar panels with a generator or battery.

-To maintain power when the grid goes down, you can purchase either an off-grid residential solar power system or install a battery backup that stores energy generated from the solar panels and switches on in the event of a power failure.
+To maintain power when the grid goes down, you can purchase either an off-grid residential solar power system or install a battery backup system that stores energy generated from the solar panels and switches on in the event of a power failure.
+For many years, the price of batteries made this approach cost prohibitive.
+Fortunately, the price of batteries has plummeted 89 percent between 2010 – 2020, and storage is rapidly approaching cost competitiveness compared to standby generators.

-The cost of residential solar varies depending on where you live, but averages between $15,000 and $21,000.
-You should also factor in the price of battery storage, which tacks on another $7,000.
-However, once installed, energy generated from your panels is free and will power your home’s critical loads indefinitely if the solar array is sized correctly.
+Once residential solar and battery storage systems are purchased and installed at your home, energy generated from your panels is free and will power your critical loads indefinitely if the solar array is sized correctly.

 Prepare now by understanding your energy use